ChristineKarimi/myDiary/README.md

 View live site: coming soon

 This is a web platform for users living their best lives to share their experiences and adventures with their online friends.
 Users create an account to join a community and can share of any memorable experience they might have been part of.
 Users can also reccomend certain activities to other people by sharing images and posting reviews.

+## Application Structure
+#### Folders:

+* ~ diaryApp- this is the main application.
+* ~ Static - holds any content that can be delivered to an end user without having to be generated, modified, or processed.
+* ~ Media - holds all images uploaded to the application by the user.
+* ~ Templates - it holds HTML files with variables and other programming constructs.
+* ~ Virtual - helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.

+#### Files:

+* ~ manage.py - responsible for running commands and starting the development server
+* ~ requirements.txt - hold the result from pip freeze for the purpose of achieving repeatable installations.

 ## App
 ### Landing page